mostlypanda/AR256_Demon_killers/README.md

 # SIH-2020(Software Edition)

 This is the problem given by Ministry of Textiles in SIH-2020 software edition in Grand finale, here the problem is to

-1-Artificial Intelligence based solution for predicting future price trend of cotton
+* Artificial Intelligence based solution for predicting future price trend of cotton

-2-Suggesting a suitable pricing model.
+* Suggesting a suitable pricing model.

-3-Maintaining the bridge between buyers and sellers.
+* Maintaining the bridge between buyers and sellers.

 # Solution-

-1-Developing a highly interactive Bi-lingual user’s interface for showing the future market price trend of cotton.
+* Developing a highly interactive Bi-lingual user’s interface for showing the future market price trend of cotton.

-2-Predicting day-wise and month-wise price trend for next one year of major market places (both tabular and in the form of graph) of cotton in India.
+* Predicting day-wise and month-wise price trend for next one year of major market places (both tabular and in the form of graph) of cotton in India.

-3-Best price of cotton in your city from all market places of cotton in your desirable month.
+* Best price of cotton in your city from all market places of cotton in your desirable month.

 ### Technology Stack